Bethpage State Parkway

 The Bethpage State Parkway was first proposed by Robert Moses and the Long Island State Park Commission in 1924 to help get people from New York City to parks in Nassau and Suffolk counties.
 Construction of the parkway began in 1934, and the highway opened on November 14, 1936, along with the Laurelton Parkway (part of the Belt Parkway system) in Queens.
 The new parkway cost $1.04 million (1936 USD) to construct.
-Moses proposed extending the Bethpage in both directions, south to Merrick Road via Massapequa State Park and north to Caumsett State Park, via an extended Bethpage and the new Caumsett State Parkway, respectively.
-Both proposals were not constructed; however, bike paths leading away from both directions of the parkway have been constructed or are under construction.
+Moses proposed extending the Bethpage in both directions, south to Merrick Road via Massapequa State Park and north to the Northern State Parkway, where it would meet the unbuilt Caumsett State Parkway.
+Although neither proposal was constructed, bike paths leading away from both directions of the parkway have been constructed or are under construction.
 Several scaled-back proposals to extend the Bethpage north have been proposed, including an extension to NY 25A in Cold Spring Harbor and another to NY 135 (the Seaford–Oyster Bay Expressway) in Bethpage.

 A bike path was constructed along the Bethpage State Parkway in the 1970s using the alignment once reserved for the southern extension and land along the east side of the current parkway.
 The Bethpage Bikeway, was extended from its original northern terminus to the Long Island Rail Road station in Syosset.
 The extension also uses part of the former Long Island Motor Parkway.